Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-All informed clues are excellent.
-They are all very specific to Pizza Margherita, mentioning ingredients, origins, and cultural significance.
-No clues contain the answer.
-Clues 1, 2, 3, 4, 5, 6, 7, 8, and 9 all provide strong and distinct descriptions.
+Both samples are specific to Pizza Margherita, highlighting key ingredients and the role of the crust.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer